OpenRiskNet/home/openshift/ansible-logging-metrics.md

 ## Ansible machine requirements

-Metrics needs some extra packages on the Ansible machine:
+You might needs some extra packages on the Ansible machine, especially if you haven't been through the [Ansible one node](ansible-simple-one.md)
+recipe:

 ```
 sudo yum -y install --enablerepo=epel python-passlib
 sudo yum -y install java-1.8.0-openjdk-headless httpd-tools